-In 2021 and 2020, a subsidiary of the Company from PS&PM activities issued senior secured notes to finance certain long-term assets associated to a BOO (Build-Own-Operate) contract.
+A subsidiary of the Company from PS&PM activities issued senior secured notes to finance certain long-term assets associated to a BOO (Build-Own-Operate) contract.
 The senior secured notes bear interest at a variable rate which exposes the Company to interest rate risk.
 Also, in relation to the acquisition of Linxon by SNC-Lavalin in 2018, the holder of non-controlling interest of 49% in Linxon granted an interest-free loan and provided a working capital revolving credit facility to Linxon.
-The working capital revolving credit facility bears interest at a variable rate which exposes the Company to interest rate risk.
+The working capital revolving credit facility bore interest at a variable rate which exposed the Company to interest rate risk until its extinguishment on September 30, 2022.